terra-campaigns/hostile/README.md

 ---
 ```

 When creating images for NPCs, it is important they are credible.
 This means that people in the world should be below average looking, more like lower class, blue collar workers.
-Please make them in a 1:1 ratio.
+Please make them in a landscape ratio.

-### Random encounters
+### Random hostile encounters

-Random encounters shall be created randomly based on the chapter Encounters from the Hostile Rules book, focusing on the industrial and hostile aspects of space.
-The objective is to create 10 entries, mixing and matching different types of encounters.
+Random hostile encounters shall be created randomly based on the chapter Encounters from the Hostile Rules book, focusing on the industrial and hostile aspects of space.
+The objective is to create 6 entries, mixing and matching different types of encounters.

-The types of encounters are:
+The types of hostile encounters are:

 - ship malfunction
 - other spaceships